Frequently Asked Questions

 - Contractor information, including:

-- Georgia State Contractor license
+- Georgia State Contractor License

-- Business license
+- Business License

 - A valid photo ID of the applicant

-- Completed State Authorization Form (if applicable)
+- A completed State Authorization Form (if applicable)

 - Payment of applicable permit fees